codeward-io/scan/docs/concepts/diff-analysis.md

 # Diff-Based Analysis

-Codeward focuses every policy and output on what a change introduces or alters— not historic backlog.
+Codeward focuses every policy and output on what a change introduces or alters— not historic backlog—when producing PR-centric views.
+Baseline or scheduled scans still enumerate the full existing backlog so you can track and remediate legacy issues separately without polluting review noise.
 A pull request (or feature branch) is compared to *main* and each record is classified so governance targets only net-new or modified risk.

 > See also: [Glossary](./glossary.md) for term definitions and the [Policy System](./policy-system.md) for how actions are applied.